hzqst/CaptionMod/README.md

 ## It could display captions/subtitles when :

   sound or sentence is played,

-  HudText message is displayed,
+  HudText or HudTextPro (Counter Strike 1.6 or Condition Zero) is displayed,

 # Compile Requirement: